swallowcamel/nancywiki/Self-Hosting-Nancy.md

     Console.ReadLine();
     nancyHost.Stop();

-You can then define your Modules etc and they will get hit as expected
+You can then define your Modules etc and they will get hit as expected.

+## HttpListenerException
+Note that on Windows hosts a `HttpListenerException` may be thrown with an `Access Denied` message.
+To resolve this the URL has to be added to the ACL.
+Execute the following in PowerShell or CMD running as administrator:

+    netsh http add urlacl url=http://+:1234/ user=DOMAIN\username

+Replace `DOMAIN\username` with your domain and username or your computer name and username if you are not joined to a domain.
+See <http://msdn.microsoft.com/en-us/library/ms733768.aspx> for more information.